Uvira: The mutiny and renewed conflict (1898–1901)

 Although the anti-slavery campaign had dismantled Arab-Swahili power, instability soon returned with the mutiny of the Francis Dhanis column in February 1897.
 The mutiny broke out on 14 February in Uélé, where Dhanis' column had been charged with advancing north to occupy the Lado Enclave.
 Severe food shortages triggered a revolt among African troops belonging to the Kandolo and Saliboko groups.
 The uprising began with the massacre of several European commanders, including Melen, Adrian Binnie, and Closset, alongside loyal African soldiers who had remained faithful to Dhanis.
 For two months, the rebels enjoyed some success until a counteroffensive led by Stanley threw their forces into disarray.
 Many fled in disorder, dispersing southward and eventually regrouping in former Arab-Swahili centers of Uvira and Baraka.
 On 14 November 1898, the mutineers captured Kabambare with little resistance, an event that opened the route toward Kasongo, Nyangwe, and the northern shores of Lake Tanganyika.
 Instead of pressing their advantage, the rebels became mired in looting and internal disputes, losing critical time while the Force Publique reorganized.
 Dhanis himself counterattacked, forcing the mutineers to abandon Kabambare after setting it ablaze.
 From Mpala, Joseph Meyers, supported by Lieutenant Charles Delhaise, advanced northward along the shore of Lake Tanganyika.
 On 31 December 1898, they struck the mutineers at the village of "Bwana Debwa", killing large numbers of rebels.
 Survivors regrouped and pushed toward Baraka and Uvira, which had already been abandoned for over a year by the EIC.
-The EIC resolved to reoccupy the abandoned posts in Kivu, dispatching Lieutenant Dubois to Uvira at the head of a detachment, but his force was ambushed at "Birizi", where Dubois himself was killed.
+The EIC resolved to reoccupy the abandoned posts in Kivu and dispatched Lieutenant Dubois to Uvira at the head of a detachment, but his force was ambushed at "Birizi", where Dubois himself was killed.
 In response, the Force Publique entrusted Commanders Célestin Hecq and Georges Hennebert with the task of retaking Uvira and securing the entire Ruzizi–Kivu region.